 1973: "Revolutionary Path

-Here we will just comment generally about these theoretical works and the serious attempts to convert them into revolution praxis in Africa.
+Here we will just comment generally about these theoretical works and the serious attempts to convert them into revolutionary praxis in Africa.

 Immediately, when it became clear what he was up to, in the huge national and international mass media, Nkrumah was slandered as a dangerous "dictator", a blood-thirsty "tyrant", suffering from a psychopathological "personality cult", putting up huge statues of himself all over Ghana, and of forming a one-party, communist, undemocratic State.

-Well, we really want news, we in Venezuela and Cuba, already know all these, especially their relations to dis-information campaigns, big lies, big business and destabilization conspiracies.
+Well, we really want news, we in Venezuela and Cuba, already know all these things, especially their relations to dis-information campaigns, big lies, big business and destabilization conspiracies.